codio/knowledge/source/instructors/setupcourses/assignment-settings/assignment-settings.rst

    mandatory

-You can manage assignments from the teacher dashboard or by selecting the settings gear icon on the assignment when in Teach mode.
+You can manage assignments from the teacher dashboard or by selecting the settings gear icon on the assignment when in **Overview** mode.

 Teacher Dashboard
 -----------------

 From the teacher dashboard, access shortcuts to assignment actions.
-The image below highlights the main components of **Teach** mode in the teacher dashboard.
+The image below highlights the main components of **Overview** mode in the teacher dashboard.

 .. image:: /img/manage_classes/teachdashboard.png
    :alt: Teacher Dashboard